jemmings-git/pyrite_analysis/README.md

 We recommend implementation in RStudio.

-## Steps following deployment of the pyrite machine reading application (https://github.com/jemmings-git/pyrite_app):
+## Steps following deployment of the [pyrite machine reading application](https://github.com/jemmings-git/pyrite_app):

  * `install.R` - install the project's dependencies
  * `preparation.R` - collect and link related data from Macrostrat, do binning on the dataframe, save the results